 - Santa Maria in Montesanto, also known as the Church of the Artists, is in Piazza del Popolo.
 The location, the baroque style and the circular altar, where the weddings are celebrated, make it a remarkably characteristic church.

-- Basilica di Santa Cecilia is an imposing 5th century church located in the historic Trastevere district.
+- Basilica di Santa Cecilia is an imposing 5th century church located in the historic Rione Trastevere.
 Ideal place for those who want to exchange promises in the heart of Rome but in an intimate atmosphere.

 - The Mausoleo di Santa Costanza, in via Nomentana, has very ancient origins dating back to the beginning of the 4th Century.
 Its circular structure is lit from above and, thanks to the central dome supported by radially arranged columns, it gives the couple an atmosphere out of time.